A selection of thoughts, observations and writings, taken from our day-to-day work and activities.

 But as a marketer and PR strategist in this sector, I’m acutely aware of one crucial area in which these pioneers’ non-agricultural backgrounds can be disadvantageous.
-Even the greatest products or services need an effective marketing strategy if they’re to be successful – and the agricultural industry contains plenty of pitfalls to trip the unsuspecting, or overeager agricultural marketer.
+No matter how good your product or service, to be successful it needs an effective marketing strategy – if for no other reason than to be aware of, and avoid, the agricultural industry’s particular pitfalls – set to trip the unsuspecting, or over-eager agricultural marketer.
 These are the agtech marketing challenges:

 While farmers operate in a B2B marketplace, they’re also consumers.
 Agtech marketing strategies should be similarly aligned, to appeal to the target customer as both a consumer and a business owner.
 Investors will also be reassured by agtechs who not only have a minimum viable product, but who can demonstrate confidence in dealing with the agricultural marketplace.

-Agro Mavens recently heard a talk from Nick Brozovic, Director of Policy at the Daugherty Water for Food Institute.
+While at GFIA in Abu Dhabi, Agro Mavens heard a talk from Nick Brozovic, Director of Policy at the Daugherty Water for Food Institute.
 In addressing the tremendous opportunities agtech presents for improving water use efficiency, he drew upon his experience of the US agtech scene and highlighted an issue that we too have recognised: the value proposition.

-Agtech companies, like many start-ups, face obstacles.
-But one of the biggest obstacles faced by agtech start-ups is how well they can define a clear value proposition.
+It’s one of the biggest obstacles faced by agtech start-ups: how well can they define a value proposition that’s clear and unambiguous?

 Cut to the chase: we’re taking pain points.
 What pain point does an agtech product address?
-What are its benefits?
+Benefits?
 Why are they benefits?
-Don’t get caught out by simply talking about features, or the technology involved.
+Don’t get hung up by simply talking about features, nor the technology involved.
 If the technology’s good enough (think the original iPhone) then it becomes invisible to the user.
 They’re only concerned with how well it does its job.

 English, Spanish or Korean?
 No, I’m taking lingo, terminology, jargon and context.
 An agtech’s ability to engage confidently and convincingly with its target audience is half the battle.
 For instance: